 The Year 10 Camp programme is based at Ngatuhoa Lodge in the Kaimai ranges.
 The students are involved in hiking, abseiling, swimming, kayaking, flying fox, tubing, conquering commando courses together with a multitude of other exciting team building activities.
 Students get a first-hand nature experience and learn about NZ culture.

 International trips have increasingly become part of extending the learning opportunities for students.
 During 2016 students travelled to Spain on an international languages trip while the 1st XV rugby toured Samoa and the 1st XI cricket team participated in the World Schools Cricket Challenge in Melbourne.
 Over the past few years trips to Gold Coast, Noumea, Great Barrier Reef, Botswana and Zambia have occurred.
 In 2017 co-curricular trips were organised to New Caledonia as part of Language studies, Silicon Valley as part of Business Studies, Vietnam as part of Social Studies and trekking the ancient Inca trails in Peru as part of Outdoor Education.
 In 2018 a languages/music trip took place to mainland China.
-In 2019 planning is underway for a trips to Vietnam and NASA.
+In 2019 during the term 1 holidays, a social science trip was taken to Vietnam.
+Also in 2019 trips are planned to visit NASA and Samoa.

 Botswana and Zambia